 There was a hand pump at the borehole – also a small diesel engine that worked when diesel and an operator could be found – where two small tribes of Khoisan had settled.
 Here we camped for some time, while script, filming, and editing were done.
-Every move of the Khoisan was meticulously observed – including their hunting skills – for months and put on film.
+Every move of the Khoisan was scrupulously observed for months – their hunting skills included – and put on film.
 When satisfied that all had been meticulously recorded, we then moved on to the Okavango Delta.
 FYI, the Okavango is, in fact, a flooded desert region where the water eventually disappears into the sand.
 Where to, no one yet knows.

 Arriving at Maun, the team split up into two parties.
-One went up the swamps with water-proof, 16mm, French-made, Beaulieu Cameras in hand and two boats, on the way to find and film the ‘River Bushman’ and the aquatic life surrounding them.
+One went up the swamps with water-proof, 16mm, French-made, Beaulieu Cameras in hand with two boats, with the aim to find and film the ‘River Bushman’ and the underwater aquatic life surrounding them.

-I took the other team, consisting of all the vehicles, drivers and support staff via Lake Ngami, on up the western boundary of the delta and waited for the river team to reach Shakawe.
+I took the other team, – at my own cost, because they forgot to leave us the money at the Croc Camp desk – consisting of all the vehicles, drivers and support staff via Lake Ngami, on up the western boundary of the delta and waited for the river team to reach Shakawe.